Who is collecting and using your personal data?

 Who will we share your personal data with?

-Your personal data will be shared with our contractor Warmer Homes Stafford, energy suppliers and their installer/contractors and the Office of Gas and Electricity Markets (OFGEM), who administers the scheme on behalf of the Department for Business, Energy and Industrial Strategy (BEIS), who set the overall policy for the scheme.
+Your personal data will be shared with our contractor Warmer Homes Stafford, energy suppliers and their installer/contractors and the Office of Gas and Electricity Markets (OFGEM), who administers the scheme on behalf of the Department for Energy Security and Net Zero (ESNZ) who set the overall policy for the scheme.

 By supplying your personal data, you are consenting for us, and the organisations above, to use your personal data for the purposes of processing your application.